 If you have to use a Windows-based solution such as Vault or VSS, get a Virtual Private Server (VPS) from someone like HostMySite.com.
 A Windows VPS starts at $40/month and I’ve had nothing but good luck with HostMySite.

 I’ve tried several free tools and couldn’t get past the learning curve or the maintenance issues.
 I have finally settled on Hosted FogBugz and have never once regretted the decision.
-Talk about great customer service and painless bug tracking, collaborative spec authoring, customer support (for my Micro-ISV), project management, software estimating, etc… It’s not cheap, but the time and aggravation you save will pay your FogBugz bill 10x over.
+Talk about great customer service and painless bug tracking, collaborative spec authoring, customer support, project management, software estimating, etc… It’s not cheap, but the time and aggravation you save will pay your FogBugz bill 10x over.

 My five minutes are up!
 If you have questions or comments you know what to do.